pavantejaswivelivela/Multifunctional-BID/README.md

 2. Domain Integrated Design (DID): A method based on classification and integration of biological features based on their geometric designations.
 3. Meta-level design parameters: Quantitative parameters for the selection between the biological features that exhibit the same function.
 4. Expandable Domain Integration Design (xDID): An extension of DID and a model representation of the ideation system.
-5. Generation of unique multifunctional bio-inspired advanced conceptual designs for verification of the system.
+5. Generation of unique multifunctional bio-inspired conceptual designs for verification of the system.

 ## How does this work?